relaxo-player/RelaxoPlayer-Android/README.md

 ### How It Works
 <a id="tech-info"></a>
 -  The Adblock works by latching onto the Live broadcast logo continuously
--  Double tap the screen at any time to kill ads instantly
+-  Double tap the screen at any time to kill ads instantly `i.e. temporarily fallback from A -> B -> C`

 <a id="general-info"></a>